adele-morrison/easterlies-collaborative-project/Figure_outline.md

 ## Upwelling mechanism

-Fig 5 - show that CDW isopycnals don't (or only rarely) outcrop (ideas: density as function of depth along the 1000m isobath; or find the transect where CDW is shallowest; or ... ?).
+Fig 5 - show that CDW isopycnals don't (or only rarely) outcrop (ideas: density as function of depth along the 1000m isobath; or find the transect where CDW is shallowest; or ... ?). - **Paul?**

 Place holder figure: